 On occasion, diabetes and fasting come together in certain situations where people are required to fast.
 This may be in preparation for a test or for religious reasons.
 The potential medical harm from fasting can be lessened if people with diabetes understand the risks and receive education about fasting.

-The consequences of fasting very much depend on the type of diabetes (1 or 2), the medication they take to treat their diabetes, and how long a fast is required.
+The consequences of fasting very much depend on the type of diabetes (type 1 or type 2), the medication they take to treat their diabetes, and how long a fast is required.

 The main consequences of fasting that can be harmful are low blood sugars, high blood sugars and dehydration.